zemogle/fm10/content/pages/about.md

 This Focus Meeting concentrates on the capacity and feasibility to build networks of remote/robotic telescopes for educational use at undergraduate and high school level (last years).
-Access to remote/robotic telescopes will contribute in building a critical mass of astronomers, but most important, it will contribute to STEM education.
+Access to remote/robotic telescopes will contribute in building a critical mass of astronomers, but most importantly, it will contribute to STEM education.

 The ultimate goal is to enhance the scientific capacity of Global South countries.
 Performing research-oriented, observation-based hands-on projects using remote/robotic telescopes allows young students to maintain and raise their interest in STEM-oriented disciplines.